karthikuppu/writing/qualities.md

 Mental balance increases endurance.
 The greatest drain on our energies is negative emotional reactions such as fear, anxiety, anger, etc. Calmer people can concentrate better and work for much longer periods of time without getting tired.

 Mental balance helps us seek truth.
 Failure is caused by not seeing the truth: when we see what we want to see rather than see reality as it is, we act in ways that are mis-aligned with reality: building products no one wants, misunderstanding what someone is saying, etc.

 Cultivating mental balance requires training combined with the right lifestyle.

 The mind and body are deeply interconnected.
 How you treat the body reflects on your state of mind.
-Relying on alcohol to wind down, doing hard drugs, overdoing caffeine, being addicted to pornography / masturbation / sugar, all destabilize the mind.

-Whereas regular exercise, a healthy diet, regular fasting, and channeling a [flow state](https://en.wikipedia.org/wiki/Flow_(psychology)), cultivate mental balance.
+Addictions of any kind destabilize the mind.
+Whereas regular exercise, a healthy diet, regular fasting, and channeling a [flow state](<https://en.wikipedia.org/wiki/Flow_(psychology)>), cultivate mental balance.

 I want to work with people who prioritize mental balance and are great at cultivating it.